User illusion

-The user illusion is the illusion created for the user by a human–computer interface, for example the visual metaphor of a desktop used in many graphical user interfaces.
-The phrase originated at Xerox PARC.

-Some philosophers of mind have argued that consciousness is a form of user illusion which argues that conscious experience does not expose objective reality, instead it provides a simplified version of reality that allows the user, humans, to make decisions and act in their environment, akin to a computer desktop.
+In the philosophy of mind, the user illusion is a metaphor for a proposed description of consciousness that argues that conscious experience does not directly expose objective reality, but instead provides a simplified version of reality that allows humans to make decisions and act in their environment, akin to a computer desktop.
 According to this picture, our experience of the world is not immediate, as all sensation requires processing time.
-It follows that our conscious experience is less a perfect reflection of what is occurring, and more a simulation produced unconsciously by the brain.
+It follows that our conscious experience is less a perfect reflection of what is occurring, and more a simulation produced subconsciously by the brain.
 Therefore, there may be phenomena that exist beyond our peripheries, beyond what consciousness could create to isolate or reduce them.

-This notion is explored by Tor Nørretranders in his 1991 Danish book Mærk verden, issued in a 1998 English edition as The User Illusion: Cutting Consciousness Down to Size.
-He introduced the idea of exformation in this book.
-Philosopher Daniel Dennett has also embraced the view that human consciousness is a "user-illusion".
+The term "user illusion" was first introduced by Alan Kay, a computer scientist working on graphical user interfaces at Xerox PARC, to describe the illusion created by the user interface of a desktop computer.
+Tor Nørretranders explored as a metaphor for conscious experience in his book The User Illusion: Cutting Consciousness Down to Size, and the concept has been developed further by Daniel Dennett, who has also embraced the view that human consciousness is a "user-illusion".

-Origin
+Etymology

-The pioneer of the concept of user illusion, Alan Kay, noted that the most important feature of a desktop computer is the user interface.
-He believed that the user interface is merely a tool to create the simplified representation of the underlying complexity of the computer.
-This “user illusion” that demonstrates the computer as much simpler than it truly is, not only allows the user to act and make decisions when using the computer, but, in all purposes, is the computer itself.
+The term "user illusion" was first used by Alan Kay, a computer scientist working on graphical user interfaces at Xerox PARC, to describe the illusion created by the user interface of a desktop computer.
+Kay noted that the visual metaphor of a desktop is merely a tool to create the simplified representation of the underlying complexity of the computer.
+This "user illusion" represents the computer as much simpler than it truly is, and, from the user's perspective, is not just a human–computer interface that allows the user to not only act and make decisions when using the computer, but, in all purposes, is the computer itself.
 For example, computer designers create windows and folders, objects that only exist in the interface but allow the user to interact with the underlying complex programming.